 While Bose advertises an 'Active EQ' feature, we don't consider this an EQ because you can't turn it off.

-The Bose Sport Earbuds have a poor noise isolation performance.
-They don't isolate against bass-heavy noises like bus or plane engines, and they struggle to block out background voices or the hum from nearby AC units.
-However, this may be preferred by listeners who want to stay aware of their surroundings, such as outdoor runners.
+These buds have poor noise isolation performance.
+Unlike the Bose QuietComfort Earbuds Truly Wireless, they're not designed to isolate you against bass-heavy noises like bus or plane engines.
+They also struggle to block background voices or the hum from nearby AC units.
+However, you still may prefer this, as you can stay aware of your surroundings when running outdoors.